 - Semester 1 - 2021

 On successful completion of the course students will be able to:

 1. Describe the pathophysiology and management (pharmacological and non-pharmacological) of diabetes.

-2. Describe the pathophysiology and management of thyroid, pituitary and adrenal conditions.
+2. Describe the pathophysiology and management of thyroid, parathyroid, pituitary and adrenal conditions.

 3. Describe the quality use of medicines' issues surrounding these therapeutic agents in the treatment of these conditions and continue to develop clinical skills and communication skills in the therapeutic management of these conditions.

 4. Identify the principles of drug stability and discuss pharmacy practice issues relating to storage of injectable drug products.